garrandall/popular-music-data/tracks/feel-the-need-detroit-emeralds.md

 Feel the need, oh feel it, feel the need in me

 (I need your love)
-Ev'ry day I need it (Love), ev'ry day I want it (Love) Without your sweet, sweet love I'd rather die
+Every day I need it (Love), every day I want it (Love) Without your sweet, sweet love I'd rather die

 (I need your love)
-I need it constantly (Love), your love takes care of me (Love) Your love is better to me than cherry-pie, oooh
+I need it constantly (Love), your love takes care of me (Love) Your love is better to me than cherry-pie, oh

 See how I'm walkin', see how I'm talkin'
 Notice everything in me
-Feel the need, oh, feel it, feel the need in me, ah, oooh
+Feel the need, oh, feel it, feel the need in me, ah, oh

 Just put your hand in mine, love me all the time
 The proof you will plainly see